adac-gh/evapcal/manual/README.md

 cascade_man.pdf (Hard copy of the web site)

 ## Paper
 Puhlhofer1976.pdf (CASCADE was written based on this paper)
+Thomas1964.pdf (original decay probability formula)